pragnyanramtha/lecture/step 1 - Resolve.md

 Your long-term goal is what gives rise to your short-term resolve.

 If your resolve is weak, you procrastinate, you lose.
-If your resolve is strong, you win.
+If your resolve is strong, you get better.
 Not much to explain here.

 I get it, alright?
 Programming feels boring.
 It's such a pain in the ass.
 It's not cool.
 It requires a lot of mental effort, and you learn all these boring concepts that make you question why.